ArcAlumni/url-shortener/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A URL shortener is a simple tool that takes a long URL and turns it into whatever URL you would like it to be.
-In this project we are solving this problem in a distributed environment.
-This project has below layers.
+A URL shortener is a simple tool that takes a long URL and turns it into whatever URL you would like it to be and in this project we are solving this in a distributed environment.
+This project has below modules.

 * App
 * Kgs-Web